North Korea Fires Ballistic Missile

 It is unknown what type of missile was fired.

+The UN, via Security Council resolutions, has banned North Korea from carrying out ballistic missile launches.
+In November, with crucial support from China, the UN imposed new sanctions on the country over its many missile launches in 2016.
+The council resolved to hit North Korea's biggest export, coal, cutting it by about 60%.
+China would cut its coal imports from the country by about $700 million, it was reported at the time.

-Last month, the US provided $1 million in flood relief to the rogue nuclear state after flooding and typhoon damage killed hundreds and left thousands homeless.
+Last month, the US provided $1 million in flood relief to the rogue nuclear state after flooding and typhoon damage was thought to have killed hundreds and left thousands homeless.
 It was the first such aid to have been provided in five years.

 North Korea has conducted five nuclear tests since 2006.
 The country claims to be capable of conducting a nuclear strike on the US.